comp110-lytle/comp110/site/exercises/linked-list-utils.md

 ## `max`

-Given a `head` `Node`, return the maximum data value in the linked list.
+Given a `head` `Node`, return the maximum value in the linked list.
 If the linked list is empty, raise a `ValueError`.

 Skeleton function implementation: